-At the time of writing, the current ratio of non-audit fees to audit fees is approximately nil.
-No additional safeguards are required.
+At the time of writing, there are no non-audit services to be provided.

 A self interest threat may also arise if members of our audit engagement team have objectives or are rewarded in relation to sales of non-audit services to you.
 We confirm that no member of our audit engagement team, including those from other service lines, has objectives or is rewarded in relation to sales to you, in compliance with Ethical Standard part 4.